The chilling two words father of Sara Sharif sent in final WhatsApps before he fled

 Mr Riaz said Mr Sharif wanted updates on WhatsApp within minutes, asking at 10.12pm: “Any luck[?}”

-Less than 24 hours later, Mr Sharif boarded flights at Heathrow to Islamabad via Bahrain at 2pm with his five children aged between one and 13, Ms Batool, and his brother Mr Malik.
-The 11th hour flights cost £5,180.
+Less than 24 hours later, Mr Sharif boarded a flight at Heathrow to Islamabad via Bahrain at 2pm with his five children aged between one and 13, Ms Batool and his brother Mr Malik.
+The flight tickets bought at the eleventh hour cost £5,180.

 After touching down in Islamabad, Mr Sharif called police to inform them that the body of his daughter Sara was at the property on Hammond Road.
 The 10-year-old was found with extensive injuries over a sustained period, a post-mortem examination showed.